Forest Innovation Reviews (FIRz)

 The first FIRz symposium took place at the University of Georgia, home of the Warnell School of Forestry and Natural Resources on September 18, 2019.
 Innovative thinkers from around the world gathered for a day of breakthrough thinking and sharing about the biggest challenges — and potential solutions — that face forests and forest health.
 Those ideas will be shared publicly via video by the end of 2019.
 Dr. Scott Merkle, Professor at the Warnell School of Forestry and Natural Resources, University of Georgia (UGA), and his idea on how to restore threatened and endangered tree species was voted by FIRz attendees as “Most Likely to Make a Lasting Difference” and was awarded a cash prize.

-The next FIRz will take place at Oregon State University in Fall 2020.
+The next FIRz will take place at Oregon State University on Thursday, October 1, 2020.
 The deadline for submissions is February 28, 2020, at 11:59 PM Eastern.

 Submissions should be sent by email to email@example.com with the subject “FIRz Submission” and should include a written abstract or concept overview of not more than 500 words along with a short, 30-second video explaining the concept (videos do not need to be of high quality).
 Those asked to continue to the next step in the selection process will be notified no later than March 30, 2020.
 Selected speakers will share their ideas with an audience open to the new, innovative, and in some cases, utterly unheard-of thinking.
 Then those ideas will be shared around the world via video.
 The presentation voted by FIRz attendees as “most likely to make a lasting difference” will be awarded $10,000.